holly-cummins/holly-cummins.github.io/content/posts/2022-06-17--how-to-draw-part-ii/index.md

 I can use layers to undo errors or build up animations, I can shade, I can smudge ...
 I use [Tayasui Sketches Pro](https://tayasui.com/sketches/).
-I like it, but I haven't evaluated it against other apps, so take my recommendation with caution.
+I like it, but I haven't evaluated it against other apps, so it's not exactly an expert recommendation.

 As an example of what the drawing app can do, in this drawing